edge-academy/Introduction-to-Web-Development/Week 7/lecture1.md

 5. Check it out!

 ## Facebook Data
-1. We're going to add this functions to `app/assets/javascripts/application.js`.
+1. We're going to add these functions to `app/assets/javascripts/application.js`.

     ```
       function buildMap(response){